developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/guide/setupEclipse/index.md

 ### Installing EMDK for Android
->NOTE: Before installing EMDK For Android Update 1, you must first install the full version, EMDK for Android v3.1 [EMDK-A-030109.exe].
-To Obtain v3.1, go to [http://portal.zebra.com/Support/US-EN](http://portal.zebra.com/Support/US-EN), and search for `EMDK for Android` using Search Support.
-Download Version 3.1.
-Then follow the steps below:

-###Install version 3.1
+###Install version 4.0

 `If you already have v3.1 installed, skip to Install version 3.1 Update 1 below.`

-1. Run the EMDK 3.1 Installer as Administrator, Then Click Next.
+1. Run the EMDK 4.0 Installer as Administrator, Then Click Next.

 	![img](/img/setup/emdkInstall01.png)